 God’s Nation was a United Kingdom under her first three Kings: Saul, David and Solomon.

-After the death of Solomon a new era for God’s people began with the dividing of the kingdom into two parts (Israel and Judah).
-You can read about how the kingdom divided in the story God’s Nation Divides.
+After the death of Solomon, a new era for God’s people began with the dividing of the kingdom into two parts (Israel and Judah).
+You can read about how the kingdom is divided in the story God’s Nation Divides.

 |Rehoboam||Judah||Good→Bad||1 Kings 12:1-24; 14:21-31|